ppkgtmm/hotel-bookings-etl/README.md

 **Run tests**

-Fact tables population logic are tested in this step i.e. bookings or amenities data should only be inserted if less than 7 days is left prior to checkin or amenity serving date time
+Fact tables population logic are tested in this step i.e. to verify that bookings or amenities data is only inserted if less than 7 days is left prior to checkin date or amenity serving date time

 ```
 ./run.sh test